tom-seddon/b2/doc/Building-on-Unix.md

     sudo apt-get -y install libcurl4-openssl-dev libgl1-mesa-dev libglvnd-dev libgtk2.0-dev libpulse-dev uuid-dev libsdl2-dev libuv1-dev

+b2 should build with any version of SDL2, the newer the better!

+SDL 2.0.16 or later will give slightly better-quality results from `File` > `Save screenshot` when the `Correct aspect ratio` option is ticked.

+## Additional prerequisites for video writing

 There are additional dependencies for video writing, which are optional.
 The project will build without these, but video writing won't be available.